Datasaur Dinamic with Amazon SageMaker Autopilot

 <figure><img src="/files/FgnttSfclMcF2zHEcRuz" alt=""><figcaption><p>Datasaur Dinamic training progress</p></figcaption></figure>

-<figure><img src="/files/egzM8Cld65ryh2vf44Al" alt=""><figcaption><p>Datasaur Dinamic Model Name</p></figcaption></figure>
+<figure><img src="/files/egzM8Cld65ryh2vf44Al" alt=""><figcaption><p>Datasaur Dinamic model name</p></figcaption></figure>

 ---

-# Agent Instructions: Querying This Documentation
+## Querying This Documentation

 If you need additional information that is not directly available in this page, you can query the documentation dynamically by asking a question.

-Perform an HTTP GET request on the current page URL with the `ask` query parameter:
+Perform an HTTP GET request on the current page URL with the `ask` query parameter, and the optional `goal` query parameter:

 ```

-GET https://docs.datasaur.ai/build-model/datasaur-dinamic/aws-sagemaker.md?ask=<question>
+GET https://docs.datasaur.ai/build-model/datasaur-dinamic/aws-sagemaker.md?ask=<question>&goal=<endgoal>

 ```

-The question should be specific, self-contained, and written in natural language.
+`ask` is the immediate question: it should be specific, self-contained, and written in natural language.

 The response will contain a direct answer to the question and relevant excerpts and sources from the documentation.